OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    with garbage returned above this border.
 Looks like all ASUS motherboards, prior to EFI, have this bug.

- * write access to exFAT still looks dangerous on huge files - this is own FatFs lib troubles.
+ * write access to exFAT still looks dangerous a bit - this is own FatFs lib troubles.
+Author regularly corrects them, and also adds new ones.

- * some alternatively gifted BIOS coders (HP laptops, for example) does not return disk size information at all.
-This should not affect to OS/2 boot, but for using this disk in QSINIT, disk size must be detected.
+ * some ugly BIOS coders (HP laptops, for example) does not return disk size information at all.
+This should not affect to OS/2 boot, but using this disk in QSINIT is impossiblle until disk size detection.

    "Detect size" option available in Disk Management dialog in SysView as well as "dmgr mode" command is able to set number of sectors directly.

- * pressing LEFT SHIFT key on loading will cause skipping of QSSETUP.CMD and direct start of QSINIT shell (cmd.exe).
-This is some kind of emergency mode which allow to skip any additional processing (like MTRR setup) - if this processing stops QSINIT boot.
+ * pressing LEFT SHIFT key during load will cause skipping of QSSETUP.CMD and direct start of QSINIT shell (cmd.exe).
+This is some kind of emergency mode which allow to ignore additional processing (like MTRR setup) - if this processing stops QSINIT boot.

-   Also, COM port output is off in this mode to prevent locking on missing port / incorrect port address in os2ldr.ini.
+   COM port output is off in this mode to prevent locking on missing port or incorrect port address in os2ldr.ini.

-   [[Loading]] message is red in this mode.
-If it green then you are too slow :)
+   [[Loading]] message should be red in this mode.
+If it is green, then you have missed and are too slow :)

   =======================================================================
    7. QSINIT boot details.